-Baked custard was one of those dishes that I disfavored as a child.
-I never liked the look of it; it had the appearance of sweet scrambled eggs to me and whenever my mom made it for us, I'd pass and go for a scoop of ice cream instead.
+Baked custard was one of those dishes I disfavored when I was younger.
+I never liked the look of it; it had the appearance of sweet scrambled eggs and whenever my mom made it for us, I’d pass and go for a scoop of ice cream instead.
 As an adult, it has become one of my favorite desserts.
 Why?
-I'm not sure I have the answer to that.
-Perhaps it has something to do with moving away from home and having a desire to eat foods that remind me of my childhood?
-It could be because my taste buds have come to their senses, ha!
-Regardless of the reason, I can tell you that once my momma sees that I've made this custard all on my own and plastered it all over the internet, she'll be more than proud.
+I’m not sure I have the answer.
+Perhaps it has something to do with moving away from home and having a desire to eat foods that remind me of home.

-You'll need custard powder.
-Even though we are using eggs as the thickening agent, you'll need a little bit of custard powder for flavor and additional coagulation.
+For this recipe, you’ll need custard powder.
+Even though we are using eggs as the thickening agent, you’ll need a little bit of custard powder for a little more flavor and additional coagulation.

 After whisking, slowly pour in evaporated milk and stir thoroughly.